Folketing

-The Folketing consists of 179 MPs; including two from Greenland and two from the Faroe Islands.
-General elections must be held every four years, but it is within the powers of the Prime Minister to ask the monarch to call for an election before the term has elapsed.
-On a vote of no confidence, the Folketing may force a single Minister or the entire government to resign.
+The Folketing consists of 179 members; including two from Greenland and two from the Faroe Islands.
+General elections must be held every four years, but it is within the powers of the prime minister to ask the monarch to call for an election before the term has elapsed.
+On a vote of no confidence, the Folketing may force a single minister or the entire government to resign.

-Members are democratically elected by proportional representation: 135 directly in constituencies using the D'Hondt method and with 40 leveling seats.
+Members are democratically elected by proportional representation: 135 directly in constituencies using the D'Hondt method, alongside 40 leveling seats.
 The Danish political system has traditionally generated coalitions.
 Most post-war governments have been minority coalitions ruling with the support of non-government parties.
-The first sitting of the house is usually attended by Queen Margrethe II.
+The first sitting of the house is usually attended by the king.

 History

 From 1849 to 1953, the Folketing was one of the two houses in the bicameral parliament known as the Rigsdag; the other house was known as Landstinget.
 The difference between the houses was its size, voter representation, and electoral system.

 The Folketing was elected by common vote among men and consisted mainly of independent farmers, traders, and merchants as well as the educated classes.
-From 1866 to 1915, the right of vote for the Landsting was restricted to the wealthiest, and some of its members were appointed by the king, thus it predominantly represented the landed gentry and other conservatives.
+From 1866 to 1915, the right to vote for the Landsting was restricted to the wealthiest, and some of its members were appointed by the king; so it predominantly represented the landed gentry and other conservatives.
 From 1915, both men and women had the right of vote for both houses, and the Landsting was elected by common vote, although indirectly and with a higher age limit than for the Folketing.
-During the next decades, law-making mainly took place in the Folketing and the Landsting came to be regarded as a superfluous rubber stamp.
+During the next decades, law-making mainly took place in the Folketing, and the Landsting came to be regarded as a superfluous rubber stamp.

-In 1953, a revised constitution was adopted by a referendum.
+In 1953 a revised constitution was adopted by a referendum.
 Among the changes was the elimination of the Landsting and the introduction of a unicameral parliament, known only as the Folketing.
 Christiansborg Palace (also known by its nickname Borgen, Danish for the castle) has been the domicile of parliament since 1849.
-The palace is located in the heart of Copenhagen.
+The palace is in the heart of Copenhagen.

 Gaining representation in parliament normally requires only 2% of the national vote.
-With such a low election threshold, a large number of parties are represented in the chamber, making it all but impossible for one party to win the 90 seats necessary for a majority.
-No party has achieved this since 1901.
+With such a low election threshold a large number of parties are represented in the chamber, making it all but impossible for one party to win the 90 seats necessary for a majority.
+No single party has achieved this since 1901.
 All Danish governments since then have been coalitions or one-party minority governments.
 The constitution allows a government to take office without getting a vote of confidence and stay in office as long as it does not lose a vote of no confidence.
 One consequence is that, unlike in most other parliamentary systems, most Danish governments in modern times are not assured that their legislative agendas will pass, forcing them to assemble a majority for each individual piece of legislation.